ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 ## Features

 - Create one-way portals (from origin to destination)
+- Create two-way portals (both ends are origin and destination)
 - Teleport character token when moving center of character token into bounding box of origin token

 ## Installation